 This is a natural reaction.
 Remember they have been ‘adults’ for a long time, so the idea of no longer being in control of their own lives’ can take some getting used to.
 One way to help ease the transition is to make them part of the process – at least to the extent, it is possible.

 Make sure they understand what is happening and try to get their feedback on the choices which are on the table.
 In addition, most nursing homes offer a Patient’s Bill of Rights, so want to review this with your loved one to make sure they understand it and they are aware of when their rights are being infringed.
 This will go a long way to ensuring that nursing home neglect does not happen.
+If you do suspect neglect you can hire a nursing home neglect lawyer for guidance.

 What About Alzheimer’s